cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 * Added an option to select the correct ADS module at first boot.
 (This means this firmware will not work anymore for devices without buttons and LCD).

 * Potentially fixed LCD bugs when reseting Wi-Fi Credentials and when device is connected a network.

+Update May, 21, 2026

+* Updated setup wizard.
+Added an option to set date as reference for the lifetime harvest.
+This is automatically set if connected to Wi-Fi but you need to manually input the date in offline mode.

+* Rearranged boot sequence to avoid calling setupWiFI() at the same time on first boot.

+* added a vTaskDelay in coreTwo  to prevent watchdog from getting triggered.